372 Marlborough

 Dr. and Mrs. DeBlois continued to live at 372 Marlborough during the 1897-1898 winter season, but moved thereafter to 48 Gloucester.

-On April 30, 1898, 372 Marlborough was acquired from Thomas De Blois by Jessie Sophie (Rand) Goldthwait, the wife of Dr. Joel Ernest Goldthwait, an orthopedic surgeon.
+On April 30, 1898, 372 Marlborough was acquired from Thomas De Blois by Jessie Sophia (Rand) Goldthwait, the wife of Dr. Joel Ernest Goldthwait, an orthopedic surgeon.
 They lived at 398 Marlborough and converted 372 Marlborough into a combination of medical offices and residential apartments.

 Charles Painter married in June of 1900 to Alice Angier and they moved to 86 Bay State Road.
 He continued to maintain his office at 372 Marlborough.